Localization of bulk matter fields, the hierarchy problem and corrections to Coulomb's law on a pure de Sitter thick braneworld: Localization of various matter fields on a pure de Sitter thick brane

-with $m_{0}^{2}=0$.
-The shape of the zero mode is shown in Fig. \ref{fig_Vector_rho}.
-It is easy to see that there is a mass gap between the zero mode and the first excited mode from Fig. \ref{fig_Vector_all} since the continuous spectrum of massive vector KK modes starts at $m^{2}={H^{2}}/{4}$ and asymptotically turn into plane waves.
+It is easy to see that there is a mass gap between the zero mode and the excited modes from Fig. \ref{fig_Vector_all} since the continuous spectrum of massive vector KK modes starts at $m^{2}={H^{2}}/{4}$ and asymptotically turns into plane waves in agreement with (\ref{Pwaves}).
+Similar to the case of scalars, when the energy of vectors is larger than $\frac{1}{2}H$, they are not localized on the brane anymore, leaking to the extra dimension.